At a Glance

 Children: 15 month old and new born

 A lovely family is looking for an extra pair of hands to support mum with their children.
 They currently have one child who is at nursery and are expecting their second child in January.
-The role includes supporting mum with care for the children, which includes nursery drop offs and pick ups.
-The nursery is about a 25-minute walk away.
+The role involves supporting mum with care for the children, including nursery drop-offs and pick-ups, which is about a 25-minute walk away.

 Minimum Requirements: